eludi/arcajs/README.md

 As one can see from this little example, writing apps with arcajs requires just a basic understanding of Javascript.

+Ordinary Javascript objects are used for defining and managing the basic entities of your application (in this example `hello`).
-The unified entry point to the entire arcajs API is the global app object.
-It provides functions for accessing modules, resources, and creating game entities.
+The unified entry point to the entire arcajs API is the global `app` object.
+It provides functions for accessing modules and resources.
 Furthermore, the app object allows your program to register for various events that are the core entry points for its interaction flow.

 ## Running your program